JonathanMasley/Embedded_Systems_ECE4380-5380/README.md

 # TTU ECE 4380/5380: Embedded Systems Project

-This program compiles on Code Composer Studio 12.8.0 and is meant for the TI MSP432E401Y LaunchPad and utilizes the TI-BOOSTXL Audio board.
-It is baed on TI-RTOS.When compiled this program.
-The implementations featured in this program follow the homeworks outlined by Dr. Brian Nutter of Texas Tech University.
+This embedded systems project is implemented for the TI MSP432E401Y LaunchPad development board in conjunction with the TI-BOOSTXL Audio expansion board.
+The system is built on TI-RTOS and compiled using Code Composer Studio 12.8.0.

+The implementation follows a series of embedded systems design principles and requirements established by Dr. Brian Nutter at Texas Tech University's Department of Electrical and Computer Engineering.
+The project demonstrates real-time operating system concepts, hardware abstraction, peripheral interfacing, and networked embedded systems communication.

 ## Acknowledgements